AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     consider all kinds of nodes, otherwise consider only BaseId and DottedName.
 If strip_component is true, go to the prefix when encountering a component, otherwise stop at the ComponentDecl.

+.. function:: ultimate_designated_generic_subp(subp_inst)

+    Given a node representing an instantiation of a generic subprogram, return that non-instantiated subprogram after resolving all renamings.

 .. function:: ultimate_exception_alias(name)